shlizee/C-elegans-Neural-Interactome/README.md

 # Installation (Windows)

-We recommend to install [Windows Anaconda for Python 2.7](https://www.anaconda.com/download/#windows) since it has most of the package necessary for Neural Interactome.
+We recommend to install [Windows Anaconda for Python 2.7](https://www.anaconda.com/download/#windows) (Python 3 version coming soon) since it has most of the package necessary for Neural Interactome.
 Once you install Anaconda, you will have to install the following additional packages through Anaconda prompt:

 * pip install flask==0.12.4 (The official 1.0 version doesn't work with current Neural Interactome)
 * pip install flask-socketio